Marie-Galante: Preservation

 In Marie-Galante, the mangroves have almost disappeared, but there is one located in Vieux-Fort, Saint-Louis.
 Part of the terrestrial animal and plant heritage has been degraded as a result of human activities, except in the west, northwest, towards Saint-Louis, where the poorly developed fringing reefs still harbor many marine species.

 Since 1992, Marie-Galante has been part of the biosphere reserve of the Guadeloupe archipelago.
 Guadeloupe, thanks in part to its islands, has become the overseas department with the most protected areas, including a national park.

 Important Bird Area

 A 1,780 ha, 14 km long, stretch of Marie-Galante's northern coastline, encompassing the 120 m high cliffs, their inshore waters and the flat islet of Vieux Fort, has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports seabird breeding colonies of red-billed tropicbirds, brown noddies and bridled terns.
-The presence of Audubon's shearwaters has also been reported.
+The presence of Sargasso shearwaters has also been reported.